Senior Research Fellow, Alexander Tamas Initiative on Artificial Intelligence and Machine Learning

 Oxford Martin Senior Fellow, Oxford Martin School

-Dr. Drexler is best known as a pioneering nanotechnology researcher and author who introduced the concept of scalable atomically precise manufacturing (APM), a prospective technology using arrays of nanoscale devices to guide chemically-reactive molecular encounters, thereby structuring matter from the bottom up.
-His 1981 paper in the Proceedings of the National Academy of Sciences established the fundamental principles of APM, and his 1992 book, Nanosystems: Molecular Machinery, Manufacturing, and Computation, presented a deeper analysis of key physical principles, devices, operations, and systems for implementing APM capabilities.
+Dr. Drexler is widely known for his seminal studies of advanced nanosystems and scalable atomically precise manufacturing (APM), a prospective technology using arrays of nanoscale devices to guide chemically-reactive molecular encounters, thereby structuring matter from the bottom up.
+His 1981 paper in the Proceedings of the National Academy of Sciences established the fundamental principles of APM, and his 1992 book, Nanosystems: Molecular Machinery, Manufacturing, and Computation, presented a deeper analysis of key physical principles, devices, and systems for implementing APM capabilities.

-Dr. Drexler’s current research explores prospects for advanced AI technologies from the perspective of structured systems development, potential applications, and strategic competition.
-Key considerations in this work include ongoing AI-supported automation of AI R&D and the potential implications of thorough automation for accelerated development of high-level AI capabilities.
+Dr. Drexler’s current research explores prospects for advanced AI technologies from the perspective of structured systems development, potential applications, and global implications.
+Key considerations in this work include advances in AI-enabled automation of AI research and development, and the potential role of thorough automation in accelerated development of comprehensive AI services.